Aggression In Adults With Autism Spectrum Disorder

-1. Adults with Asperger’s tend to develop a life-long habit of social and psychological isolation, which together with their sometimes eccentric behavior lends itself to an attitude of resentment about their lives, the circumstances they live in, and the people with whom they interact.
+- Some, but not all, adults with ASD develop a life-long habit of social and psychological isolation.
+In some instances, detachment from the socializing influence of personal connections lends itself to an attitude of resentment about their lives, the circumstances they live in, and the people with whom they interact.
 Such resentment propels them towards aggressive and anti-social behavior against those who, in their minds, are causing their unhappiness.

-A result is a person who believes himself to be a law-abiding, rule-following person while at the same time acting in an anti-social manner,
+The result is a person who believes himself to be a law-abiding, rule-following person while at the same time acting in an anti-social manner,

 You can read other articles here.